 You can use SQL to accomplish this, but we've made it easier with the Joined Report.

-NOTE: This feature is only available for accounts on the Standard and Professional plans.
+NOTE: This feature is only available for accounts on the Basic and Professional plans.
 If you would like to upgrade your plan, talk to your Grow account manager or visit your account's billing page.

 To use Joins, you need to have two reports that each have a column with common values.
 They don't have to all of the same values in both reports, but they do need to have some in common for the join to work.